Our Curriculum Drivers

-We give children opportunities to become aware of the world in new ways: we wonder about things in life that are amazing and things that make us question what is happening – children are learning about life in all its fullness.
+Our final curriculum driver, Spirituality, ensures that we give our children the opportunities to become aware of the world in new ways: we wonder about things in life that are amazing and things that make us question what is happening – children are learning about life in all its fullness.
 Children are given opportunities to reflect on their experiences, to think about life’s big questions and consider some possible answers.
-Children are given opportunities respond to this, doing something creative as a means of expressing, applying and developing their thoughts and convictions.
+We develop in our children a sense of belonging and understanding of their place in the world.